Non-Stationary Critical Phenomena: Expanding The Critical Point: Simulations: coarsening and pseudo-criticality

 The fluctuation ejection/coarsening mechanism, which stabilises both the liquid-to-gas boundary and liquid phase, is only part of the story as Pe decreases (second row, Fig.~\ref{fig:meso_micro}).
 Whilst fluctuations and defects are reliably transported through the liquid bulk, sometimes they grow too large before being ejected.
 In such cases, a large liquid domain can disintegrate into multiple smaller liquid domains.
 These smaller domains can, moreover, be relatively stable, because the distance a fluctuation must travel before being ejected has been effectively reduced.
 As such, we understand that the length-scale of liquid features can be related to the distance fluctuations can travel before disrupting the liquid bulk.
 In turn, this depends on both their growth rate and their relative speed with respect to the phase boundaries.
 It is therefore instructive to formulate a simple heuristic for this approximate length-scale, based on the properties of the fluctuations (see Sec.~\ref{sec:fluctuations}).

 To do so, we consider fluctuations with the fastest growth rate--- those which correspond to $|k|_{\rm max}$ from Fig.~\ref{fig:inside_spinodal} and which, in this regime, grow exponentially with rate $\lambda_{\rm max}^{\rm Re}$.
-The behaviour of $\lambda_{\rm max}^{\rm Re}$ experienced in the liquid phase (\emph{i.e.} for a homogenous density at $\rho=\rho_L$), as a function of $\text{Pe}$, is shown in the left of the two bottom right panels in Fig.~\ref{fig:meso_micro}.
+The behaviour of $\lambda_{\rm max}^{\rm Re}$ experienced in the liquid phase (\emph{i.e.} for a homogenous density at $\rho=\rho_L$), as a function of $\text{Pe}$, is shown in Fig.~\ref{fig:meso_micro}(c).
 Explicitly, it takes the value of the inset heat map of $\lambda_{\rm max}^{\rm Re}$ (recreated from Fig.~\ref{fig:inside_spinodal}) along the contour which corresponds to the liquid binodal.
 As $\text{Pe}$ is increased, we observe that the growth rate decreases, culminating with the growth rate vanishing when the liquid binodal lies exactly on the spinodal line, in accord with the critical slowing we expect there.